Iraq national football team: 2000s – Second Golden Generation

-In 2004, Iraq lost the opening match against Uzbekistan then they won against Turkmenistan and Saudi Arabia respectively, to reach the quarter-finals of the AFC Asian Cup before getting knocked out by China.
+In the 2004 AFC Asian Cup, Iraq lost the opening match against Uzbekistan, then they won against Turkmenistan and Saudi Arabia respectively, to reach the quarter-finals before getting knocked out by China.

-2006 FIFA World Cup qualification

 In the same year they were knocked out at the second round of 2006 FIFA World Cup qualifiers by Uzbekistan.

 Iraq were ranked as high as 39th in the World Rankings in October 2004 which is their highest ranking position in their history.
 The following year, Iraq won the gold medal in the West Asian Games by beating Syria in the final via a penalty shootout.
 In 2007, Iraq were knocked out at the group stage of the Arabian Gulf Cup after a controversial defeat to Saudi Arabia.
 Akram Salman was sacked and Jorvan Vieira appointed as head coach.
 Under him, Iraq reached the final of the WAFF Championship but lost 2–1 to Iran.